Construction set to begin on Emu Downs solar farm

 Westpork is seeking Planning Approval for Module 1 (Moora 1) and Module 2 (Moora 2) under the Shire of Dandaragan Local Planning Scheme No 7.
 Moora 1 and Moora 2 will have the capacity to house approximately 68,000 pigs.

-Longer term site planning provides for a third Module with the capacity for a further 34,000 pigs.
-Approval for Module 3 (Moora 3) will be subject of a future Application.
+Longer term site planning provides for a third Module with the capacity for a

 Lot 3616 is zoned “Rural” under the Shire of Dandaragan Local Planning Scheme No 7 – District Zoning Scheme.